 (If you’re curious about how we work with our clients, check out our services page.)

 Let’s take a step back to define the terms we’re using to ensure we’re on the same page.
 A strategic plan is developed to help the organization achieve its long-term vision.
-Conversely, operating plans involve the process of deciding what needs to be done to achieve the tactical objectives of the business.
+Conversely, operational plans involve the process of deciding what needs to be done to achieve the tactical objectives of the business.

 You’re probably thinking about your plan right now and wondering if it’s blurring the lines between being strategic or operational.
-Here are a couple ways to spot the items that need to be moved out of your strategic plan and into a more focused operational plan.
+Here are a couple of ways to spot the items that need to be moved out of your strategic plan and into a more focused operational plan.

-Friends don’t let their friend’s strategic plan become an operating plan in disguise.
+Friends don’t let their friend’s strategic plan become an operational plan in disguise.
 Your homework assignment is to go and review your strategic planning documents.
 If you encounter any of the symptoms I’ve outlined above, please let us know and we’d be happy to help.
 To learn more about how AchieveIt can help you accomplish both your strategic and operational goals, click here.

 AchieveIt is the platform that large organizations use to get their biggest, most important initiatives out of the boardroom and into reality.
 Too many great ideas never quite make it across the finish line, because there’s no real way to keep everyone on course and keep everything on track.
 What does it take to actually guide these initiatives all the way through to completion?
 You’ve got to:

 - Get everything in view – so you can see what’s happening with every initiative, at every level, from the enterprise to the individual, in real time.